awslabs/aws-amplify-identity-broker/CONTRIBUTING.md

 ## Ideas for contributions

-You can find on [this page](https://github.com/awslabs/aws-amplify-identity-broker/projects/1) ideas for PR.
+You can find on [this page](https://github.com/awslabs/aws-amplify-identity-broker/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) ideas for PR.
+The label __help wanted__ indicates that we are looking for contribution on this.
 The label __good first issue__ will highlight the one that are not too complex.

 ## Reporting Bugs/Feature Requests